mahowak/mahowak.github.io/index.md

 Mahowald, K., Diachek, E., Gibson, E., Fedorenko, E., & Futrell, R. (2023).
 [Grammatical cues to subjecthood are redundant in a majority of simple clauses across languages](assets/pdf/mahowald_gramm_cues.pdf). *Cognition*, 241, 105543.

-Chen, S., Futrell, R., & Mahowald, K. (2023).
+{% marginfigure assets/img/chen_fig.png 'Chen et al. (2023) looks at informativity and complexity tradeoffs in spatial adverbs like *here* and *there* across world languages and finds that languages tend to fall on an efficient frontier.' %}Chen, S., Futrell, R., & Mahowald, K. (2023).
 [An information-theoretic approach to the typology of spatial demonstratives](https://sites.socsci.uci.edu/~rfutrell/papers/chen2023information.pdf). *Cognition*, 240, 105505.

-K. Mahowald.
+{% marginfigure assets/img/mahowald_aann.png 'This EACL paper explores the AANN "a beautiful five days" construction and shows a high degree of similarity between GPT-3 ratings and human ratings.' %}K. Mahowald.
 2023.
 [A Discerning Several Thousand Judgments: GPT-3 Rates the Article  Adjective + Numeral + Noun Construction](https://arxiv.org/abs/2301.12564).
 Proceedings of EACL 2023.

 G. Chronis, K. Mahowald, K. Erk.
 2023.
 [A Method for Studying Semantic Construal in Grammatical Constructions with Interpretable Contextual Embedding Spaces](https://arxiv.org/abs/2305.18598).
 Proceedings of ACL 2023.